jaschadub/harmonydagger/README.md

 `harmonydagger.py` - Make Music Unlearnable for Generative AI

 harmonydagger.py is a proof-of-concept script that demonstrates how to render audio files unlearnable for generative AI models by introducing imperceptible noise.
-This project is inspired by the HARMONYCLOAK framework.

 ---